HubSpot/guice-transactional/README.md

 Miss the convenience of `@Transactional` but have no interest in using JPA?
 Then guice-transactional is for you.

-guice-transactional just needs access to the underlying `javax.sql.DataSource` so it will work with any persistance framework, including jDBI, Hibernate, MyBatis, QueryRunner, or even raw JDBC.
+guice-transactional just needs access to the underlying `javax.sql.DataSource` so it will work with any persistence framework, including jDBI, Hibernate, MyBatis, QueryRunner, or even raw JDBC.

 ## Maven Dependency